khaeru/genno/doc/config.rst

 Each item contains:

 ``comp:``
-  Refers to the name of a operator that is available in the namespace of :mod:`genno.computations`, or a custom operator registered by compatibility modules or third-party packages.
+  Refers to the name of a operator that is available in the namespace of :mod:`genno.operator`, or a custom operator registered by compatibility modules or third-party packages.
-  See :meth:`.Computer.add` and :meth:`.Computer.get_comp`.
+  See :meth:`.Computer.add` and :meth:`.Computer.get_operator`.
   For instance, if "product", then :meth:`.Computer.add_product` is called, which also automatically infers the correct dimensions for each input.

   If omitted, :data:`None`, or YAML ``null``, no specific callable is used, but instead ``key:`` is configured to retrieve a simple :class:`list` of the ``inputs:``.